 What Kidney Diseases, Will Affect Your Life Insurance?

 A lot of people think that because they have some form of kidney disease they will be denied life insurance.
 This may not necessarily be the case.
 The insurance companies have loosened up on their rules about not insuring people with pre-existing conditions.
 They seem to be taking a different approach.

 There is chronic and acute kidney disease.
 Some acute kidney diseases can be treated depending on the cause.
 The one that commonly affects life insurance is those kidney diseases that fall into the chronic kidney disease range.

 The diagnosis for chronic kidney disease is when the kidneys are not functioning properly for a period of longer than three months.
 The common causes of this are both types of diabetes or high blood pressure.
 Along with several other potential causes.
 Diabetes and high blood pressure also happen to be on most lists of pre-existing conditions.
 When it comes to insurance providers.
 Some additional chronic kidney diseases are:

 - Some diseases that affect the immune system

 - Viral illnesses which can include AIDS or HIV as well as Hepatitis

 - Birth defects

-Insurance companies are concerned about anything that may affect the health when it comes to life insurance.
-Any of these kidney problems listed raises a risk for the Insurance companies.
+Insurance companies are concerned about anything that may affect health when it comes to life insurance.
+Any of these kidney problems listed raises the risk for the Insurance companies.
 For this reason, they are going to pay close attention to them.

 What is Kidney Dialysis and When is it Needed?